neuroinformatics-unit/movement/docs/source/getting_started/movement_dataset.md

 ![](../_static/dataset_structure.png)

 The structure of a `movement` dataset `ds` can be easily inspected by simply printing it.

+::::{tab-set}

+:::{tab-item} Poses dataset
-For example, for one of the sample poses dataset, we can run:
+To inspect a sample poses dataset, we can run:
 ```python
 from movement import sample_data